fededur/comtrader/README.md

 5. Stopping the App:

   - To stop the app, close the browser window or press `Ctrl+C` in the terminal running the script.
-The shell script handles container cleanup automatically.
+You will be prompted with the option of stoping the containing and cleaning the removing the Docker image.

 ## Option B: Run using RStudio